tosroka/SIWY-Deepfake-explainability/README.md

 python src/evaluate_classifier.py
 ```

-Note: If the folder `/data/ircamplify_results/` exists, the predictions of the classifier will be compared against those from Ircamplify (see `scripts
+Note: If the folder `/data/ircamplify_results/` exists, the predictions of the classifiers will be compared against those from Ircamplify (see `scripts
 /ircamplify.py` to query the Ircamplify AI Detector API).

 ### Performance against transformed audios